wmorgan/dcos-docs/1.8/administration/access-node/tunnel.md

 ```

 The VPN client attempts to auto-configure DNS, but this functionality does not work on Mac OSX.
 To use the VPN client on OSX, [add the DNS servers](https://support.apple.com/kb/PH18499?locale=en_US) that DC/OS Tunnel instructs you to use.

-The VPN does not work by port forwarding, so you do not need to append `.mydcos.directory` to the end of your commands.
-For example, to access the DC/OS web interface from within the cluster, point your browser to `https://master.mesos`.

 When you use the VPN, you are virtually within your cluster.
 To access your master node, just enter the following from your terminal: